 The subcutis is the innermost layer of the skin.
 It contains the subcutaneous fat and muscles.
 (The word subcutaneous means “beneath the skin.”)
 The twitch muscle is the major muscle immediately beneath the skin.
-The subcutaneous fat provides insulation; a reservoir for fluids, electrolytes, and energy; and a shock absorber.
+The subcutaneous fat provides many functions, including insulation; a reservoir for fluids, electrolytes, and energy; and a shock absorber.

 Also see professional content regarding skin structure.